 Note that these are categories of services, and that the specific services offered within these categories may differ from state to state.
 Typically states require that plans offer more services to their customers, rather than restricting services you would expect to find under these categories.
 State, federal, and private exchanges will show you exactly which services each plan covers before you apply.

 One thing private health insurance is not required to cover is durable medical equipment (DME), such as wheelchairs and ventilators.
 Because many people rely on this life-saving devices, be sure to get a health insurance plan that offers coverage for DME.

-All health insurance plans on government-run marketplaces offer a set of preventative health care services, such as shots and screening tests, at no cost to plan members (even if you haven't hit your deductible).
-As of 2021, these are the 21 free preventive services, as outlined by Healthcare.gov:
+All health insurance plans on government-run marketplaces offer a set of preventive health care services, such as shots and screening tests, at no cost to plan members (even if you haven't hit your deductible).
+As of 2021, these are the 22 free preventive services, as outlined by HealthCare.gov:

 Abdominal aortic aneurysm one-time screening